dougsparling/lucene-testbed/outline.md

 		* writing a custom tokenizer is hard, but there are tricks available to help:
 			* using save/restore attributes
 			* extending existing tokenizers

+	* filters:
+		* can skip attributes not using like offsets (if not storing term vector)
 	* lucene has many built-in tokenizers that are suitable for extension to simplify implementation
 	* can introduce payloads into each field